jsweb/packs/README.md

 # Snipacks

-A dead simple, fast and objective CLI package manager for anything without dependencies
+A dead simple, fast and objective manager for packages, snippets and assets.

 - CLI
-- Package/Snippets/Assets manager
+- Packages/Snippets/Assets manager
-- Dead simple, fast, objective
+- Simple, fast, objective
 - Get only files you want from NPM packages
-- Get Gist and Gitlab snippets to save as code
+- Fetch Gist and Gitlab snippets to save as code
+- Grab anything from the web
-- All automated by a simple JSON config file
+- All automated by a simple JSON setup

 ## Install